GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 Within :gmt-module:`movie` module, there is an optional background (`-Sb <https://docs.generic-mapping-tools.org/dev/movie.html#sb>`_) script that it is used for two purposes:

 #.
-Create files that will be needed by main script to make the movie.
+Create files that will be needed by the main script to make the movie.
 #.
 Make a static background plot that should form the background for all frames.

 .. admonition:: Technical Information